Sebelino/bazel-hello/README.md

 $ feh hello.png
 ```

-You can also install Gephi to look at the dependency graph.
+You can also install Gephi and load `hello.dot` to look at the dependency graph.